xpqz/dyalog-docs/object-reference/docs/a-z/sockettype.md

 SocketType must be defined when the object is created and may not be set or changed using `⎕WS`.

-For two Dyalog APL applications to communicate, their [TCPSocket](../objects/tcpsocket.md) objects must have the same SocketType.
+For two Dyalog applications to communicate, their [TCPSocket](../objects/tcpsocket.md) objects must have the same SocketType.